-Initiative Launch Date Funding Available Target Progress to Date Solutions Labs May 21, 2018 \$24.5 million from 2018/19 to 2027/28 Support experts and housing stakeholders to incubate and scale potential solutions to housing affordability pressures. \$14.2 million to support 66 solutions labs fostering innovation in the housing sector.
-Demonstrations Initiative May 21, 2018 \$12.5 million over 10 years Support demonstrations of forward-looking technologies, practices and strategies that explore the future of housing in Canada. \$7.2 million to support 45 demonstration projects.
+Initiative Launch Date Funding Available Target Progress to Date Solutions Labs May 21, 2018 \$24.5 million from 2018/19 to 2027/28 Support experts and housing stakeholders to incubate and scale potential solutions to housing affordability pressures. \$14.9 million to support 68 solutions labs fostering innovation in the housing sector.
+NHS Demonstrations Initiative May 21, 2018 \$12.5 million over 10 years from 2018/19 to 2026/27 Support demonstrations of forward-looking, innovative technologies, practices and strategies that explore the future of housing in Canada. \$7.5 million to support 43 demonstration projects.
 Housing Supply Challenge October 23, 2020 \$300 million over 5 years from 2020/21 to 2024/25 The Housing Supply Challenge (HSC) invites citizens, stakeholders, and experts from across Canada to propose innovative solutions to the barriers that limit the housing supply.
 The Housing Supply Challenge will result in new ideas and solutions that will help more people find an affordable place to call home.
 First round of the Challenge launched in October 2020; 14 projects were funded for a total of \$25.4M.
 The second round of the Challenge launched in June 2021; 14 projects were funded for a total of \$38.2M.
 The third round of the Challenge launched in February 2022; 33 projects were shortlisted to move onto the next stage of the Challenge.
-Funding decisions will be announced in November 2023.
-The fourth round of the Challenge launched in December 2022 and funding decisions will be announced in March 2024.
+Final funding decisions will be announced in November 2023.
+The fourth round of the Challenge launched in December 2022.
+Shortlisted teams will be identified in July 2023 and final funding decisions will be announced in March 2024.